 The year I worked for an acupuncture clinic

-Doctor would say healing ain’t no picnic;
+Doctor would say healing ain’t a picnic;

 But the practice was nothing I could ascribe to